Disease/Disorder

 Environmental

-Throughout the patient’s course, rehabilitation clinicians promote environments that are friendly to healing, patient and caregiver empowerment, and functional recovery.
+An important role of the rehabilitation clinician is to promote environments that are friendly to healing, patient and caregiver empowerment, and functional recovery after polytrauma, debility or burn injury.

 As patients transition back to home, some basic interventions can help facilitate safety.
 Home evaluations can be performed to evaluate for tripping hazards, like throw rugs and clutter.
 Installation of grab bars can make bathrooms safer.
 It is also crucial to ensure that patients have proper equipment and training and that pathways in the home can be navigated safely by patients who are still using assistive devices.